 Yet aging now and often hurt,

-By desires and women misled.
+By desires, women – well misled.

-The thrill, the mouths, the roars!
+The thrill, the mouths, the plastic horns!

 Now, this day, our warrior gray,